Layover tours in Brooklyn: from Cruise Terminal, airport, or train

 What if you're in a hotel in Brooklyn and have a few hours to spend?

 I can provide a tour, based on Private Tour rates, customized to your time frame (minimum charge is for 2.5 hours) and interests.
 (Please my services involve visiting Brooklyn, not Manhattan.
-If you want to go to Manhattan from JFK, see advice here.)
+If you want to go to Manhattan from JFK, that's another story!)

 From Downtown Brooklyn hotels